-We randomly assigned 149 blocks, each with five refugees enlisted in our sample, to one of two treatment arms and a control group.
-Figure 1 presents the experimental setup.
-In each case, we informed participants that the study would last eight weeks and that the field team would be checking in weekly to conduct brief five-minute surveys and provide compensation.
+and that the field team would be checking in weekly to conduct five-minute surveys and provide compensation.
 We assigned 33 blocks to the control group (the "Small Cash" group), where participants received 50 taka (0.60 USD) per week as compensation for answering our weekly surveys.
-An additional 33 blocks were assigned to the "Large Cash" group, where participants received 450 taka (5.30 USD) per week as compensation for the surveys.
-Finally, 83 blocks were assigned to a "Cash-for-work" group, where we offered participants gainful employment.
+An additional 33 blocks were assigned to the "Large Cash" group, where participants received 450 taka (5.30 USD) per week as compensation for survey participation.
+Finally, 83 blocks were assigned to a "Cash-for-Work" group, where we offered participants gainful employment.
 We compensated participants in this treatment arm with 150 taka (1.77 USD) per day of work.
-Households were assigned two, three, or four days of work per week, averaging out to 450 taka per week as in our "Large Cash" group.
+Households were assigned two, three, or four days of work per week, averaging out over the course of the eight weeks to 450 taka per week as in our "Large Cash" group.
+All participants were informed that their selection (into either Large Cash or Work) was random.
+We instructed enumerators to display the random number that would appear on their tablet, assigning the participant to his or her treatment group, to the participant as it appeared.

 In order to generate exogenous variation in short-term uncertainty, we randomly assigned individuals within work blocks to a "certain" or "uncertain" work schedule.
-We provided participants in the "certain" group with a pre-filled calendar that highlighted the days they were supposed to work and the days the enumerators would return to collect their work submissions and deliver payments (Figure 2).
+We provided participants in the "certain" group with a pre-filled calendar that highlighted the days they were assigned to work and the days the enumerators would return to collect their work submissions and deliver payments (see Figure 2 for a picture of a sample calendar).
 Participants in the "uncertain" group received the same work task but no calendar with pre-filled dates.
 They were instead informed each week about which days they would be hired for the following week.
+This "uncertain" schedule most closely resembles the reality of working in the informal sector in and around the camps.
+Our qualitative work suggests that few individuals who do find employment are unlikely to know their schedule more than one day in advance and often complain of being paid less than they were promised.

 As this randomization was executed at the household level, we varied the schedule that the two groups received within a block in order to prevent uncertain participants from assuming their schedule was identical to their [potentially] certain neighbors.
-For example, in a particular week, the uncertain group might be assigned two days of work (Tuesday and Thursday) while the certain group could be working four days (Monday through Thursday).
-These schedule assignments would be reversed for another block in the same week.
-Across our total working sample, therefore, the schedules across weeks were (on average) identical between certain and uncertain employees.
+For example, in a particular week in a particular block, employees in the uncertain group might be assigned two days of work (Tuesday and Thursday) while those in the certain group could be working four days (Monday through Thursday).
+These schedule assignments would be reversed for